-Prior to today's trading, shares of the independent upstream energy company had lost 8.36% over the past month.
-This has lagged the Oils-Energy sector's loss of 7.63% and the S&P 500's gain of 3.63% in that time.
+Prior to today's trading, shares of the independent upstream energy company had lost 2.99% over the past month.
+This has was narrower than the Oils-Energy sector's loss of 7.5% and lagged the S&P 500's gain of 1.91% in that time.

-BRY will be looking to display strength as it nears its next earnings release, which is expected to be February 26, 2020.
-The company is expected to report EPS of $0.40, down 2.44% from the prior-year quarter.
+Wall Street will be looking for positivity from BRY as it approaches its next earnings report date.
+This is expected to be February 26, 2020.
+In that report, analysts expect BRY to post earnings of $0.40 per share.
+This would mark a year-over-year decline of 2.44%.
 Meanwhile, our latest consensus estimate is calling for revenue of $174.30 million, down 37.83% from the prior-year quarter.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 1.14% higher.
-BRY is currently a Zacks Rank #1 (Strong Buy).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 1.14% higher within the past month.
+BRY is holding a Zacks Rank of #1 (Strong Buy) right now.

-Meanwhile, BRY's PEG ratio is currently 0.35.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Oil and Gas - Exploration and Production - United States was holding an average PEG ratio of 0.67 at yesterday's closing price.
+It is also worth noting that BRY currently has a PEG ratio of 0.34.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+The Oil and Gas - Exploration and Production - United States was holding an average PEG ratio of 0.72 at yesterday's closing price.

 The Oil and Gas - Exploration and Production - United States industry is part of the Oils-Energy sector.
-This group has a Zacks Industry Rank of 162, putting it in the bottom 37% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 155, which puts it in the bottom 40% of all 250+ industries.